umddb/cmsc424-spring2020/project3/README.md

 ### Setup

 As before we have created a VagrantFile for you.
-The main differences here are that we have loaded a skewed database (`flightsskewed`), and also installed Java.
+The main differences here are that we have loaded a skewed database (`synthetic`), and also installed Java.
 Start by doing `vagrant up` and `vagrant ssh` as usual.

 ### Assignment Questions